 Our Nursery Volunteers help our Nursery Attendants when we have an over-abundance of infants and toddlers.
 We work to maintain a 5:1 child to teacher ratio, and when we have more children than that, our Nursery Volunteers join in the fun and help care for them.

 Do you have a heart for teaching?
-Our Kinder Chapel and Children’s Chapel teachers are a vital part of Christian Formation at St. George.
-Our teachers volunteer one Sunday a month in pairs to either help in our Kinder Chapel (kids age 4 to Kindergarten) or to lead our Children’s Chapel (first and second Grade).
+Our Kinder, Children’s, & Kids For Christ Chapel teachers are a vital part of Christian Formation at St. George.
+Our teachers volunteer one Sunday a month in pairs to either help in our Kinder Chapel (kids age 4 to Kindergarten) or to lead our Children’s Chapel (first and second Grade) or our Kids for Christ Chapel (3rd-5th Grade).
 For more information on how to be a part of our Children’s Ministry program, please contact Happy Wilson at email@example.com.

 Lay Eucharistic Ministers serve along the Priest during our Worship Services and Eucharists.
 These specially trained volunteers assist with many parts of the service including reading the Psalms, reading the Prayers of the People and assisting throughout Communion.
 This highly visible ministry is one with a large impact.
 For more information, and to find out how to serve as a Lay Eucharistic Minister, please call St. George church at (210) 342-4261 or by email at firstname.lastname@example.org and ask for contact information for Susan Alwais.